Some public schools in Maryland open for kids who need it most

 “Egg-plant!” chimed in Grissel Orozco, a first-grader with a ponytail and sparkly shoes, not missing a beat.

-This was the new school year in rural Caroline County, where on-campus learning is being phased in amid the coronavirus pandemic, with priority to groups of children who struggle the most doing school by computer screen: those in special education, English language learners and the homeless or displaced.
+This was the new school year in rural Caroline County, where on-campus learning is being phased in amid the coronavirus pandemic, with priority to groups of children who struggle the most doing school by computer screen: those in special education, English-language learners and the homeless or displaced.

 Other school systems are moving in the same direction, across Maryland and in places beyond.
 For many, it is a step toward helping especially vulnerable children and a starting point for more campus-based learning.
 But in many places, the tension between education and broader health risks is a constant.